Meeting and surpassing all audience expectations every day, doing what I was born to do.

 Yeah.

-She says, You sound very mad about all this.
+She says, you sound very mad about all this.

-Oh, I am, I'm very mad at it.
+I'm very mad about it.

 They went to talk to Karzai, and Karzai's dumping all over us, sounding bitter as he could be.

-But what was he saying he was mad about, the general.
+But what was he saying he was mad about, the general?

 Let me tell you something.